I rest easy in the long, lonesome place between completing a novel and making the sale, all thanks to a forum troll.

 Quod erat demonstrandum.

-[update 10/11/2013: I wrote this post assuming that H0neyc0mb Jack had pissed off into the ether on Jan.
-31, 2011 because forum admins finally booted him.
+[update 10/11/2013: I wrote this post assuming that H0neyc0mb Jack pissed off into the ether on Jan.
+31, 2011 either because he tired of trolling well-adjusted adults or because forum admins finally booted him.
 However, astute forum members correlated Jack's disappearance with the suicide of a long-time XTC fan, a man with a similarly troubled online history.
-Honeycomb Jack may well have taken his life.
-Weirder still: at one point, the troubled XTC fan in questions, the man who was probably Honeycomb Jack, friended me on Facebook.]
+Honeycomb Jack seems to have taken his own life.
+Weirder still: at one point, the troubled XTC fan in question, the man who was probably Honeycomb Jack, friended me on Facebook.]